eeegor/ipps-api/README.md

-# Express IPPS Provider Api
+# Express IPPS Provider API

-This is an example [Express](https://expressjs.com/) rest api which serves IPPS Provider Data in JSON format to authenticated users
+This is an example [Express](https://expressjs.com/) rest API which serves IPPS Provider Data in JSON format to authenticated users

-- You can find a hosted version of the api here [https://ipps-api.now.sh](https://ipps-api.now.sh)
+- You can find a hosted version of the API here [https://ipps-api.now.sh](https://ipps-api.now.sh)
 - You can find a hosted version of a compatible client here [https://ipps.now.sh](https://ipps.now.sh)
 - [`React`](https://reactjs.org) client code is [here](https://github.com/eeegor/ipps-client)